moldiscovery/swing/README.md

 Swing is a command line tool used to manage upload and download versioned files from AWS S3.
 It has been thought as an alternative to Git LFS.

+Versioning **MUST** be enabled on the buckets used with Swing for it to work correctly.

 Each time a file is uploaded its path and version are added to a CSV, the Swing file, so that it can be commited to VCS to ease tracking.

 Files can be easily downloaded by running Swing in the same directory of the Swing file, all modified files will be downloaded using the specified version, if the specified version is not found the latest version will be downloaded instead.